mounemoi/datadog-web-scraper/README.md

 # datadog-web-scraper

-This is a Agent Check that imports the value got by Web Scraping as [Datadog](https://www.datadoghq.com/)'s custom metrics.
+This is a Agent Check that imports the value returned by Web Scraping as [Datadog](https://www.datadoghq.com/)'s custom metrics.
-By specifying the URL and XPath of the value you want to get, you can periodically import it into Datadog.
+By specifying the URL and XPath of the value you want to monitor, you can periodically import it into Datadog.

 ## Things to prepare